Walter Herbert (conductor): Operatic career

-He was born Walter Seligmann in Frankfurt, and studied composition under Arnold Schönberg in Vienna.
+He was born Walter Seligmann in Frankfurt, and studied composition under Arnold Schoenberg in Vienna.
 He gained experience as conductor in Germany and Switzerland, and was later appointed chief conductor at the Vienna Volksoper (1931–38).
 His operatic debut was with Carmen, at the Stadttheater Bern in 1925.
 Shortly before the 1938 Anschluss of Germany and Austria, Herbert visited Japan to introduce modern western classical music to that country.
 From there he migrated to the United States, and became an American citizen in 1944.

 Herbert was director of Opera in English (San Francisco, 1940–43); and in 1943 was appointed the first general director of the New Orleans Opera Association, which post he held until 1954.
 He founded the Houston Grand Opera in 1955, where he remained as both general director and conductor until 1972; and was music director of Opera/South (founded by Sister M. Elise Sisson, SBS) in Jackson, Mississippi.
 He founded the San Diego Opera in 1965, and was its general director and conductor from 1969 until his death.

 Herbert worked with most of the great singers of his day, and gave many of them their start in the opera world.
 In April 1948, during Herbert's regime in New Orleans, the young Mario Lanza made one of his very few operatic stage appearances, as Lieutenant Pinkerton in Madama Butterfly; under Herbert's baton and Armando Agnini's stage direction.
 (It was announced in May 1948 that Lanza had accepted the role of Alfredo Germont, in the New Orleans Opera's La traviata; but Hollywood apparently interfered with those plans.)